Anatomy of the eye and eyelids

 The upper eyelid is much more mobile than the lower.
 It lifts to open the eye, thanks to the action of the upper eyelid levator muscle.
 The other eyelid muscle is the orbicularis muscle, which surrounds the eyeball and contracts to close the eye.

 Good to know: a deficiency of the levator muscle of the upper eyelid can be responsible for ptosis: the upper eyelid falls too far over the eye.
-Before undergoing upper blepharoplasty, it is essential that the surgeon identifies this problem and corrects it.
+Before undergoing upper blepharoplasty, it is essential that the oculoplastic surgeon identifies this problem and corrects it.
 Otherwise, the result of the operation will be disappointing.

 Depending on the region of the body, the epidermis, the superficial layer of skin, is more or less thick: 2 to 3 millimeters on the soles of the feet or the palms of the hands, but less than 0.5 millimeters on the eyelids.
 If eyelids are one of the first areas of the face to age, it’s because of this thinness of the skin, combined with the high mobility of the upper eyelid and surrounding tissues (inter-eyelid zone, crow’s feet).